 For high school graduates:

-You must have your GPA Verification Form sent to CSAC by March 2 by your high school.
+You must have your GPA Verification Form sent to CSAC by March 2* (*April 2 for 2024-2025 FAFSA) by your high school.
 Most high schools are sending these electronically, but check with your high school guidance counselor for confirmation of the submittal.

 For community college students only, there is an additional award; deadline is September 2.
 If you are a current student, the GPA Verification Form is sent electronically; no action is needed by the student.
 The FAFSA must be completed before September 2.